rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 [![](/images/azureipi10.png "azureipi10.png")]({{site.url}}/images/azureipi10.png)

-This is the default OpenShift egress in a regular / connected deployment, and also can be used in the private OpenShift deployments, but presents some inconveniences because **needs to have a public IP**, and a "public" Azure Load Balancer that will be used by the OCP cluster VMs to the egress SNAT.
-Public IPs or External endpoints are not allowed by some organizations, and due to can not be used as is.
+This is the default OpenShift egress in a regular / connected deployment, and can also be used in private OpenShift deployments, but it presents some inconveniences because it **needs to have a public IP**, and a "public" Azure Load Balancer that will be used by the OCP cluster VMs for the egress SNAT.
+Public IPs or External endpoints are not allowed by some organizations, and therefore cannot be used as is.

 When using the default route table for subnets, with 0.0.0.0/0 populated automatically by Azure, all Azure API requests are routed over Azure’s internal network.